-With much of WSSC’s water mains being 50 years or older, breaks in the pipes are both unavoidable and unpredictable.
-When a water line breaks, chlorinated water gushes from the pipe, picking up sediment that enters storm drains, creeks, wetlands, and ponds.
+With much of WSSC’s water mains being at least 50 years old, breaks in the pipes are both unavoidable and unpredictable.
+When a water line breaks, chlorinated water gushes from the pipe, picking up sediment that then enters storm drains, creeks, wetlands, and ponds.
 The sediment shows up in water bodies as orange or brown plumes.

 Urban streams are highly susceptible to sewage pollution due to their proximity to sewer lines.
 As sewage systems flow using gravity, historically the sewer mains were installed at the lowest points in the landscape beside streams or rivers.

-WSSC is working throughout Montgomery County performing sewer repairs and maintenance to address aging sewer infrastructure and protect existing assets and has developed a multi-year program called The Sewer Repair, Replacement, and Rehabilitation (SR3) Program.
+WSSC works throughout Montgomery County to perform sewer repairs and maintenance to address aging sewer infrastructure and protect existing assets and has developed a multi-year program called The Sewer Repair, Replacement, and Rehabilitation (SR3) Program.
 These projects may cause a minor inconvenience to Park users while in progress but will improve the condition of the wastewater collection system assets and improve surface water quality.

 The SR3 Program is the result of a Consent Decree entered into by WSSC, the United States Environmental Protection Agency (USEPA), the Maryland Department of the Environment (MDE), and four (4) local citizens’ groups.
 Under the leadership of the Pipeline Design Division of the Engineering and Construction Team, WSSC is working to repair and replace parts of the sewer system to restore pipe and manhole conditions.
 With these improvements, less groundwater will infiltrate into pipes through cracks.
-As a result, there will be fewer sewer overflows into our waterways enhancing the protection of both public health and the environment, while improving service to WSSC’s customers.
-Repair work may include pipe lining, relocation, or replacement; replacing manhole frames and covers; grouting manholes; and other types of repairs.
+As a result, there will be fewer sewer overflows into our waterways, which will enhance the protection of both public health and the environment while improving service to WSSC’s customers.
+Repair work may include pipelining, relocation, or replacement; replacing manhole frames and covers; grouting manholes; and other types of repairs.
 Exposed sewer assets in streams are also being protected by restoring stream beds.
 The net effect of these changes will be improvements to water resources and updated infrastructure that will serve WSSC’s customers for many years to come.

 For additional information on these and other projects in the Parks, please contact Montgomery Parks.